seekingcode18/HabitApp/README.md

 One of the biggest challenge we faced was human error due to fatigue, this could be solved by shorter rotations and more frequent breaks.

 Because we chose to nest the habits in the user object we had difficulties adding a habit.
 We ended up finding and copying a user from the database, performing logical operatons to update the user object before saving it back to the database.
 The final hurdle in solving this problem was using a strict type comparison between a string and a object so we replaced this with a weak comparison equality operator.

+If we had more time, we would seek to implement the following:
+- broader test coverage
+- add tasks to favourites
+- tag or categorise habits